 Click on the link below to take you to the section you'd like to read:

-Despite substantial parliamentary and sector pressure, the Department for Education has continued only to confirm that they will “shortly be finalising business planning decisions on how we will allocate our budget for the next financial year.
+Despite substantial parliamentary and sector pressure, the Department for Education had continued only to confirm prior to 1 April 2025 that they would “shortly be finalising business planning decisions on how we will allocate our budget for the next financial year.
 All decisions regarding the future of the Adoption and Special Guardianship Support Fund (ASGSF) are being considered as part of these discussions.
 An announcement will be made as soon as possible.”
 The Minister for Children and Families, Janet Daby MP, acknowledged she was “aware of the uncertainty and the insecurity that that is causing” during an Education Committee evidence session on Tuesday 18 March.

 Following publication of the National Kinship Care Strategy In December 2023, the government renamed the Adoption Support Fund to the Adoption and Special Guardianship Support Fund with the stated intention to increase applications from eligible kinship families (i.e. those where the child was previously looked after and is cared for under a special guardianship or child arrangements order).